-Hikers, fishermen, hunters, and campers come every year to enjoy Western Colorado's Grand Mesa, the world’s largest flat-top mountain bursting with over 300 lakes spread across 500 square miles of relatively flat terrain.
+Hikers, fishermen, hunters, and campers visit every year to enjoy Western Colorado's Grand Mesa National Forest, just 40 miles east of Grand Junction and a scenic 45-minute drive.
+The Mesa is the world’s largest flat-top mountain, bursting with over 300 lakes sprawled across 500 square miles of striking terrain.

 Outdoor Paradise on the Grand Mesa

-With mountain views on the horizon and the Grand Valley below, the Grand Mesa rises up 6,000 feet above Main Street in Grand Junction and 11,000 feet above sea level.
-About a 45-minute drive from Downtown Grand Junction, Highway 65 cuts through the Grand Mesa National Forest displaying breathtaking views all around, known as the Grand Mesa Scenic Byway.
-The Grand Mesa National Forest is teeming with life; Moose, mule deer, elk, black bear, and marmot are among the many animals that call it home.
+With mountain views on the horizon and the Grand Valley below, the Grand Mesa National Forest rises 6,000 feet above Grand Junction and 11,000 feet above sea level.
+Highway 65 cuts through the Grand Mesa National Forest displaying breathtaking views all around, known as the Grand Mesa Scenic Byway.
+The Grand Mesa National Forest is teeming with life — moose, mule deer, elk, black bear, and marmot are among the many animals that call it home.

 Enjoy Summer on the Grand Mesa

-When the mercury rises in the Grand Valley, the Grand Mesa is a great escape from the heat.
-Temperatures can be twenty degrees cooler than in the valley below.
-In fact, the hottest it has ever been atop the Mesa is just 80 degrees.
-That doesn’t mean the sun isn’t strong: wear sunscreen and a hat to protect yourself at these altitudes.
+When the mercury rises in the Grand Valley, the Grand Mesa National Forest Is a great escape from the heat.
+Temperatures can be twenty degrees cooler than the valley below.
+The hottest it has ever been atop the Mesa is just 80 degrees.
+That doesn’t mean the sun isn’t strong; wear sunscreen and a hat to protect yourself at these altitudes.

-Throughout the summer, the hiking and fishing around the more than 300 alpine lakes are ideal.
+With 300 alpine lakes to choose from, summer is the ideal time to experience hiking and fishing on the Grand Mesa.
 The snow is mostly melted and the rainbow assortment of wildflowers are beautifully blooming.
-If you’re staying into the evening or overnight, be prepared for nighttime temperatures to drop dramatically.
+If you’re hiking during the evening or camping overnight, be prepared for nighttime temperatures to drop dramatically.

 Another way to enjoy the beautiful terrain is downhill mountain biking at Powderhorn Mountain Resort.
-Jump aboard the Flat Top Flyer high speed quad chairlift to be whisked to the top of the mountain, only to ride your two wheels back down.
-The Powderhorn Bike Park was built to compliment the natural terrain of the mountain and create an exhilarating experience for all.
-Powderhorn's bike park offers multiple trails that can challenge the most experienced rider and provide easy terrain for those looking to improve their skills!
+Jump aboard the Flat Top Flyer high-speed quad chairlift to be whisked to the top of the mountain, only to ride your two wheels back down.
+The Powderhorn Bike Park was built to compliment the natural terrain of the mountain and create an exhilarating experience.
+Powderhorn's bike park offers multiple trails that can challenge the most experienced rider and provide easy terrain for those looking to improve their skills.

-The terrain changes quickly along the route as you head from the Grand Valley up onto Grand Mesa.
+The terrain changes quickly along the route as you head from the Grand Valley up to the Grand Mesa.
 The Mesa can be approached by driving eastward on I-70 or down US 50 out of Grand Junction.
 In the summer and fall, the venturesome driver can take US 50 to Lands End Road straight up the face of the mountain on a gravel road full of switchbacks.
-Stop at the many pull-offs to soak in the views and take photos of distant mountains, lakes and colorful landscape.
+Stop at the many pull-offs to soak in the views and take photos of distant mountains, lakes, and colorful landscapes.
 Many enjoy the winding roads and cool mountain air on a motorcycle or in a convertible.

-For the rest of the year (or less daring drivers), take Interstate 70 East to the Highway 65 exit towards Colbran.
+For the rest of the year (or for less daring drivers), take Interstate 70 East to the Highway 65 exit towards Colbran.
 Turn off the AC and roll down the windows as you cruise Highway 65 and feel the temperatures drop.
-On the approach to Grand Mesa from I-70 is the Powderhorn Mountain Resort.
-In the summer, the slopes are a deep green, making the resort look very different from when it’s blanketed in the winter snow.
-The resort hosts a number of fun summer events including mud runs, mountain man movie nights and an outdoors fest.
+On the approach to the Grand Mesa from I-70 is Powderhorn Mountain Resort.
+In the summer, the slopes are deep green, making the resort look very different from when it’s blanketed in the winter snow.
+The resort hosts many fun summer events including mud runs, mountain man movie nights, and an outdoors fest.

 Things to do on the Grand Mesa

-Grand Mesa National Forest provides a perfect outdoor setting for adventure including whatever you're adventurous spirit demands: a hike, a day of fishing, a picturesque scenic drive, or a multi-night stay in a tent, cabin or lodge.
+Grand Mesa National Forest provides a perfect outdoor setting for outdoor recreation including whatever your adventurous spirit demands: a hike, a day of fishing, a picturesque scenic drive, or a multi-night stay in a tent, cabin, or lodge.

-Enjoying a Colorado hike with scenic views, mountain lakes and untouched terrain is one of the most popular activities on the Grand Mesa.
-Stop at the Grand Mesa Visitors Center to pick up a map and get advice on the best trails to hike.
-Snow can linger into July at peak elevations and four-wheel drive is recommended on many of the gravel roads early in the summer season where Moose is regularly spotted grazing in the meadows.
+Enjoying a Colorado hike with scenic views, mountain lakes, and untouched terrain is one of the most popular activities on the Grand Mesa.
+Stop at the Grand Mesa Visitor Center to pick up a map and get advice on the best trails to hike.
+Snow can linger into July at peak elevations and four-wheel drive is recommended on many of the gravel roads early in the summer season where moose is regularly spotted grazing in the meadows.